 Instructional Videos produced as a Eagle Scout project by Alex Collette of Troop 134 in Ashland Missouri.

-SPRING 2016 MIDDLE SCHOOL COOKING CLUB, THURSDAYS IN APRIL
+Fall 2016 MIDDLE SCHOOL COOKING CLUB, THURSDAYS IN October

 The Southern Boone Learning Garden invites you to participate in our after school club, Cooking from the Garden.
 This four-week program invites you to explore the art and science of preparing healthy, tasty dishes featuring fresh ingredients from the garden.
 Each weekly meeting allows you the opportunity to prepare and enjoy a different course: salad, soup, entrée and dessert.